-SayNext-Bench: Why Do LLMs Struggle with Next-Utterance Prediction?
+SayNext-Bench: Why Do LLMs Struggle with Next-Utterance Anticipation?

-The First Benchmark for Predicting Human Next Utterance with MLLMs
+The First Benchmark for Anticipating Human Next Utterance with MLLMs

 SayNext-Bench performance overview.

-Figure 1: The Illustration of Next-Utterance Prediction in SayNext-Bench.
-Given a question utterance text and the corresponding human reaction video, the task requires MLLMs to predict the human’s subsequent response.
-Predicted responses from SayNext-Chat (green) are compared with ground-truth utterances (blue) and other MLLMs (red); key factors are extracted for interpretability.
+Figure 1: Illustration of Next-Utterance Anticipation in SayNext-Bench.
+Given a question utterance text and the corresponding human reaction video, the task requires MLLMs to anticipate the human’s subsequent response.
+Anticipated responses from SayNext-Chat (green) are compared with ground-truth utterances (blue) and other MLLMs (red); key factors are extracted for interpretability.

 Abstract

-Problem: We explore the use of large language models (LLMs) for next-utterance prediction in human dialogue.
-Despite recent advances in LLMs demonstrating their ability to engage in natural conversations with users, we show that even leading models surprisingly struggle to predict a human speaker’s next utterance.
+Problem: We explore the use of large language models (LLMs) for next-utterance anticipation in human dialogue.
+Despite recent advances in LLMs demonstrating their ability to engage in natural conversations with users, we show that even leading models surprisingly struggle to anticipate a human speaker’s next utterance.
 Instead, humans can readily anticipate forthcoming utterances based on multi-modal cues—such as gestures, gaze, and emotional tone—from the context.

-Contribution: Our results prove the feasibility of next-utterance prediction with LLMs from multimodal cues and emphasize the (i) indispensable role of multimodal cues and (ii) actively predictive processing as the foundation of natural human interaction but missing in the current MLLMs.
+Contribution: Our results emphasize the (i) indispensable role of multimodal cues and (ii) active anticipatory processing as foundations of natural human interaction currently missing in MLLMs.
 We hope that this exploration offers a new research entry toward a more human-like, context-sensitive AI interaction for human-centered AI.

 Dataset Viewer